GU-CLASP/GU-CLASP.github.io/content/pages/people/axel-almquist/index.md

 role: 4
 title: "PhD Student"
 ---
-Axel Almquist is a PhD Student at CLASP
+Axel Almquist is a PhD Student at CLASP.